 - Live with a chronic or life-limiting illness

-- Plan to move into a supported care facility such as assisted living or residential care
+- Plan to move into a supported care facility such as assisted living or long term care

 - Have nurses or other health care workers caring for you at home

 - Want to document plans about future medical care and treatment

 A ‘scope of treatment’ order is an option.
 You do not have to have one to receive health care services.
 It does not apply to children.

 What will my doctor and I talk about?